Free Comprehensive Guide on AI Recruiter Agents - Download Now

 Here's a clear breakdown of the differences:

-AI-driven candidate sourcing tools don't have those limitations.
+AI-driven candidate sourcing tools don't have limitations.
 They scan:

 • GitHub repositories (finding developers by their actual code quality)